 How to Protect Your Leather Goods?

 Leather is an extremely strong and flexible material that is used in a variety of garments and other accessories due to its long-lasting nature.
-But leather is not a plastic that can stay unaltered for hundreds of years.
+However; leather is not a plastic that can stay unaltered for hundreds of years.
 It does need some protection and maintenance to stay in tip-top condition.

 You can extend the lifespan of a leather product by applying commercially available protectants and sealants.
 This maintains the level of natural oils and moisture in the skin.
 Another great way of shielding your full-grain leather from dust and elements is by applying polish on the outside layer.
 This is, however, not mandatory and comes down to personal preference.